 UWO Biogas Systems

 The department continued its annual engagement with its students and alumni through professional development sessions.
-This year’s session, “Lessons Learned from the Pandemic” in April 2021, featured three UWO alumni: Jennifer Woods ‘91, managing director of Captura Group, specializing in Hispanic and multicultural advertising; Emily Larabell ’18 who works in digital mark The department also actively engaged with alumni through its Facebook group.
+This year’s session, “Lessons Learned from the Pandemic” in April 2021, featured three UWO alumni: Jennifer Woods ‘91, managing director of Captura Group, specializing in Hispanic and multicultural advertising; Emily Larabell ’18 who works in digital mark (this sentence just ends…..but does not mention the third participant for this session)!
+The department also actively engaged with alumni through its Facebook group.

 The department significantly expanded its recruitment through NEWSPA, an annual event that helps students experience UWO and aids freshmen enrollment.
 Since we could not host an in-person conference, we moved the sessions online and increased our outreach to many more high schools.
-Typically, we draw 500 students to campus for the half-day conference in April with information sessions, contest awards and a national keynote.
+Typically, we draw 400 students to campus for the half-day conference in April with information sessions, contest awards and a national keynote.
 This year, we hosted a virtual conference (from January to April) that reached 38 schools from Wisconsin and Illinois to view videos and participate in media competitions (student media, yearbook, etc.) and awarded 10 CAPP-NEWSPA scholarships to incoming freshmen.